lehner-lab/DiMSum/docs/INSTALLATION.md

 * **[R](https://www.r-project.org/) >=v3.5.2**
 * **[Pandoc](https://pandoc.org/installing.html) >=v1.17.2**

+Pandoc comes bundled with [RStudio](https://rstudio.com/products/rstudio/download/) and the pandoc binary can be found in the RStudio bin/pandoc directory.

 **OPTIONAL:** Additionally, if raw FASTQ files will be processed (with WRAP), the following software needs to be installed:

 * **[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) v0.11.3**